macccorehenni/ten-stories/Main Story/College of the Unheard Chapter Two.md

 "Sorry to derail your conversation, what's our plan of attack, Anna?"

 "We'll fan out.
 Ildren, you, Ilven and I'll go flank the entrance.
 See if Giv is there."
+"Gotcha, so Palden, Celeste, Hades, Mariana and I'll go to the back side."
+"Yes, perfect," Anna said.